dannieRope/WRANGLING-AND-CLEANING-OF-FIFA-2021-DATASET/README.md

 ![Screenshot (441)](https://github.com/dannieRope/WRANGLING-AND-CLEANING-OF-FIFA-2021-DATASET/assets/132214828/150b8469-ed60-4c18-846f-6279fc4ee883)

 The ID serves as a unique identifier for each player in the dataset.
-Upon inspecting the column profile, we observe a difference between the unique count and the distinct count, indicating the presence of duplicates.
+Upon inspecting the column profile, I observed a difference between the unique count and the distinct count, indicating the presence of duplicates.
 Specifically, player ID 251698 appears more than once.

 ![Screenshot (442)](https://github.com/dannieRope/WRANGLING-AND-CLEANING-OF-FIFA-2021-DATASET/assets/132214828/d571c1e7-f2d0-4a14-8c24-92aad5c31d0e)